Our Committment To You & Ethical Business Practices.

 We maintain a dedicated quality control effort under the oversight of our Board of Directors' Consumer Experience and Compliance Committee.
 Our quality control effort includes measures such as peer reviews, in-person monitoring, observation of collection system entries, and call monitoring and recording, both to ensure proper monitoring of collection practices and procedures and to identify deficiencies.

-The use of the words "we", "us", or "our" is meant to apply to Aargon Agency Inc., and/or Aargon Collection Agency Inc., and our employees,
+Please Note: The use of the words "we", "us", or "our" is meant to apply to Aargon Agency Inc., and/or Aargon Collection Agency Inc., and our employees,

 as required by the context.
 We will also strive to ensure that our third party service providers, agents, and attorneys adhere to these, or